isolcat/MyBlog/src/contents/customizing-astropaper-theme-color-schemes.md

 }
 ```

-In AstroPaper theme, `:root` is the light color scheme and `.theme-dark` is the dark color scheme.
+In Isolcat theme, `:root` is the light color scheme and `.theme-dark` is the dark color scheme.
 If you want to customize your custom color scheme, it is **_recommended_** that you set light color scheme inside `:root` and dark color scheme inside `.theme-dark`.

 Colors are declared in CSS custom property (CSS Variable) notation.
 Color property values are written in rgb values.
 (Note: instead of rgb(40, 39, 40), only specify `40, 39, 40`)